Three fundamental aspects need to be taken into account when building muscle mass

 There needs to be a balance of both to gain positive results — while avoiding as much excess weight gain as possible.

-The individual needs to determine how many calories they can get away with per day.
+The individual must determine how many calories they can get away with daily.

-It’s also important to know what volume of training you do and the quality of the food sources.
+It’s also important to know what volume of training you do to compensate for that with your food.

 Aim for a diet regime that contains healthy, clean and natural protein sources, carbs and fats.

 These macros are needed to create a healthy balance of hormonal responses in the body that triggers muscle-building potential, healing and repair.

 Protein is essential, but I don’t want to leave out carbs, vegetables and fat.

 All the food groups work together to provide your body with the best environment to gain muscle and maintain health.